iNcontroL and Artosis Bring Years of StarCraft History to Their New Show

 Artosis: The game just keeps getting better the older it is.
 That’s both StarCraft and StarCraft II.
 When we say StarCraft, we mean both.
 In general, StarCraft is the new chess—except it’s much deeper than chess.
 It’s so deep, there are so many things that are still being discovered—that infinite skill cap that he talks about . . .
 Everyone can play these games, and they’re just—I dunno, they’re beautiful!

 Where’s StarCraft headed in a year or five, based on what you’ve seen so far?

 iNcontroL: Hard to say!
 I think StarCraft is in its best place ever.
 Legacy of the Void has the best gameplay, and with StarCraft: Remastered we have a resurgence in the original game as well.
 Five years is a long time, but I'd love it if we still had our thriving progamer scene and people hungry to play StarCraft.

 Anything else you want to get out there about the show?

 Artosis: I think there will be a lot of experimentation.
 We’ll try a bunch of different things.
 Geoff and I will be talking about it, and reading all the feedback, and seeing what people like, and what they don’t like—we’re very passionate about this, and want to make this a great show that will go on indefinitely.
 Whatever’s going to make that work.

 What's the story behind the name "The Pylon Show?"

 Artosis: (Laughs) Well, you know, a Pylon is like a pillar, and there’s that iNcontroL Pylon meme going around...

-The Pylon Show airs on iNcontroL’s Twitch.tv channel, Thursdays at 2:00 CEST, with VODs available on YouTube.
+The Pylon Show airs on iNcontroL’s Twitch.tv channel, Wednesdays at 5 p.m.
+PDT, with VODs available on YouTube.
 Look for the first episode in March 2018.
 Follow iNcontroL and Artosis on Twitter for more updates!